kerrj/yoloparser/README.md

 Tensorflow is a recently launched, quickly growing, open-source framework for neural nets developed by Google.
 You probably use Tensorflow on a daily basis, since it is the framework Google uses in their search engine for intelligent results and much more.
 It is what we will use to train and execute our neural net, both on desktops and on mobile devices.

 # Using a pretrained YOLO model in your Android app
-If you just want to see something work, download the full example app on the Google Play Store titled "**FTC Neural Net Demo**".
+If you just want to see something work, download the full example app on the Google Play Store titled <a href="https://play.google.com/store/apps/details?id=com.justin.ftcnndemo">"FTC Neural Net Demo"</a>.
 All the source code is located <a href="http://github.com/kerrj/yoloexampleapp">here.</a>

 **NOTE**:*This section and the example app currently use TensorflowInferenceInterface for exectuting the neural net.
 When Tensorflow Lite is released that will become obsolete, and this section will be updated.*